mmguinness/portfolio/about.md

 <br>

 After graduating in 2011 with a BArch (Hons) Architecture from Dublin Institute of Technology, I moved to London where I worked in the education sector on specialist school buildings.
-In 2017 I returned to Dublin and have contributed on a wide range of [project types](https://mmguinness.github.io/portfolio/architecture/2022/06/05/Architecture-portfolio.html), last of which was working with Metropolitan Workshop on the residential redevelopment of [Cromcastle Court and the Old Coal Yard](https://mmguinness.github.io/portfolio/CV/#employment) for Dublin City Council.
+In 2017 I returned to Dublin and have contributed on a wide range of [project types](https://mmguinness.github.io/portfolio/architecture/2022/06/05/Architecture-portfolio.html).

 <br>